 ECC offers opportunities for focused interest, leadership development and civic responsibility through many clubs and organizations.
 Purposes and the activities of clubs and organizations are closely related to the mission and goals of the College.
 Clubs encompassing cultural, academic, and social issues are recognized and receive partial funding from the SGA.
-Procedures are outlined in the LIFELINE (https:// www.essex.edu/wp-content/uploads/2022/04/LifeLine-2020-2021.pdf) Student Handbook and the Clubs/Organizations Procedure Manual.
+Procedures are outlined in the LIFELINE (https:// including suspension and expulsion, against any student whose conduct deemed unacceptable.